microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 # Artifacts in Pipelines

-> This is a technical design document written for the intial implementaiton of artifacts in Azure Pipelines.
+> This is a technical design document written for the initial implementation of artifacts in Azure Pipelines.
 >
-> For the current documentation go to [Azure Pipelines Artifacts docuemntation](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/artifacts-overview?view=azure-devops)
+> For the current documentation go to [Azure Pipelines Artifacts documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/artifacts-overview?view=azure-devops)

 ----